IsaacScheff/Spacestagram/README.md

 Deployed: https://isaacscheff.github.io/Spacestagram/

-Makes calls to the NASA APOD ( astronomy pic of the day) API and displays the results.
+Makes calls to the NASA APOD ( astronomy photo of the day) API and displays the results.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).